worldline-spain/truffle_bloomen/README.md

 # truffle_bloomen
 ## Description
 **truffle_bloomen** is an experimental project with Smart Contracts deployed to an Ethereum local network.
-It consist of a smart contract named BloomenIndex,
+It consist of a smart contract named BloomenIndex.
 ## Getting started
 ### Requirements
 #### Node.js